TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 If you see missing dots, that means there is no metric stored.
 That could be because there is no metric to begin with (e.g. the VM is powered off) or there is a collection failure.

-If you suspect a problem in collection, dive in “VMware - vROps 6.7+” content pack and go to the “Cluster - Collector Overview” dashboard.
-Check under “Collector Service shutdown events by Node, Role” widget and “Collector Service error events by node, role” widget and see if there are error messages.
+If you suspect a problem in collection, dive in "VMware - vROps 6.7+" content pack and go to the "Cluster - Collector Overview" dashboard.
+Check under "Collector Service shutdown events by Node, Role" widget and "Collector Service error events by node, role" widget and see if there are error messages.